RobinNagpal/compound-seatbelt/comet_configs.md

       ```
       meaning your “borrow collateral factor” can’t exceed your “liquidateCollateralFactor.”
     - On top of that, it also does a separate “descaling” check to ensure the 16-bit storage can handle it.
+This is a percentage value that is used to to check for the limit of borrowing.
+Should be less than liquidateCollateralFactor.
+The change should not be more than 5% at a time.
+So thresholds can be 5% and 10%.
 ---

 ## 17. `liquidateCollateralFactor`